FoE-Budha/foe-helper-docs/en/module/gb-calculator/README.md

   - Owner's Contribution (OC amount)
   - P(xx) (if selected, adds "P" in front of spot number)
   - Danger (if selected, adds Prefix or Suffix to copied text)

-{% hint style="info" %}
-Preview of all above settings is available at bottom of menu
-{% endhint %}

 - **Places** – Select which spots to announce:
   - Individual checkboxes for P1–P5
   - **All** – Selects all P1–P5 spots, regardless of status
   - **Auto** – Selects only secure and unoccupied spots
   - **Auto + Not locked** – Selects all unoccupied spots (even if not secure)
-- **Preview** – Shows a preview of the generated text
+- **Preview** – Shows a preview of the generated text based on chosen settings
 - **Copy Values** – Copies the text to the clipboard for chat
 - **Note** – Collect multiple entries from various GBs to paste together